Philadelphia Eagles: Buddy Ryan years (1986–1990)

 In 1986, the arrival of head coach Buddy Ryan and his fiery attitude sparked team performance and ignited the fan base.
 Immediately infusing the team with his hard-as-nails attitude, the Eagles quickly became known for their tough defense and tougher attitudes.
 Ryan began rejuvenating the team by releasing several aging players, including Ron Jaworski.
 Randall Cunningham took his place and, despite a 5–10–1 season, began showing considerable promise.
 1987 saw another strike, which shortened the season by one game.
 The substitutes who had filled in for the strikers performed poorly and were crushed 41–22 by the Dallas Cowboys.
 After the strike, the regular Eagles' 1987 team won a 37–20 revenge game against Dallas.
 The season record was 7–8, of which three games had been played by substitutes.

 The Eagles reached the playoffs in 1988, but lost to the Chicago Bears, the team that Ryan had helped lead to a Super Bowl XX victory as defensive coordinator.
 The game became known as the "Fog Bowl", due to the inclement weather during the game.
 The Eagles lost, 20–12.

 The following two years would see playoff appearances as well, but the team never made it past the first round.
 This failure was very frustrating to Eagles fans, as the team was widely regarded as among the most talented in the NFL.
-On offense, the Eagles were led by quarterback Cunningham, one of the most exciting players of his generation; tight end Keith Jackson; and running back Keith Byars.
+On offense, the Eagles were led by quarterback Cunningham, one of the most exciting players of his generation; tight end Keith Jackson; and fullback Keith Byars.
 The defense is commonly acknowledged as among the greatest in league history, and as the best to never win a championship.